-Pupils are taught with their peers in class, with tasks adapted accordingly.
+Pupils are taught for the majority of the week with their peers in class, with tasks differentiated accordingly.
 In addition, interventions may be delivered to pupils with SEND, matched to their area(s) of need.
-These interventions will be delivered by the Class Teachers or by qualified, experienced Teaching Assistants, either on an individual or small group basis, with monitoring by the SENDCO and senior staff.
+These interventions will be delivered by the Class Teachers or by qualified, experienced Teaching Assistants, either on an individual or small group basis, with monitoring by the SENDCo and senior staff.